 All public schools in Finland follow the national core curriculum, which includes the objectives and core contents of different subjects.
 However, local officials and individual schools have a lot of independence to draw up their own curricula within the framework of the national core curriculum.

-Here is a very short description in English on the newest national core curriculum.
+Here is a very short description in English of the newest national core curriculum.
 All municipalities publish their own local curricula but in most cases, these are only in Finnish or Swedish.
 You can always ask your local officials if they have it in English or in any other language as well.

 During the first six years of elementary school, teaching in Finnish elementary schools is mostly done by class teachers.
 Your child may, however, have a different teacher for example for PE, music, and art as often teachers have their own specializations.

-Class teachers in Finland are by law expected to have a master’s degree in education, to have studied the subjects thought in elementary school and have pedagogical training.
+Class teachers in Finland are by law expected to have a master’s degree in education, to have studied the subjects thought in elementary school, and have pedagogical training.
 Class teachers by law can also be persons who don’t have a master’s degree in education but have it in their subject matter.
 These latter teachers should also have education in the other elementary school subjects and have pedagogical training.
 Finnish teachers are thus in general highly qualified.

 Language and culture support in your local school

 The constitution of Finland guarantees that everyone living in Finland the right to uphold and develop their own language and culture.
-In the Finnish school system this means that the Finnish school system offers language lessons in various different languages.
+In the Finnish school system, this means that the Finnish school system offers language lessons in various different languages.
 In larger cities, the number of these different languages has risen to 10s of languages.

-Each municipality has its own rules as to how when they offer these languages lessons.
+Each municipality has its own rules as to how when they offer these language lessons.
 Most often in order to get lessons in one’s native language, there has to be at least 4-5 speakers of that language for a group to be established.